 Management uses a binomial lattice option pricing model in instances where it is necessary to include a broader array of assumptions.
-We used the binomial lattice model for the 10-year NQSOs granted on March 18, 2009.
-These awards included accelerated vesting provisions that are based on market conditions.
-At the date of the grant, management's analysis concluded that triggering of the market condition acceleration clause is probable.
+We used the binomial lattice model for the 10year NQSOs granted on March 18, 2009.
+These awards included accelerated vesting provisions that were based on market conditions.
+At the date of the grant, management's analysis concluded that triggering of the market condition acceleration clause was probable.